 Nothing gets a debate going like talking about dog training.
 Suffice to say that Hall’s methods are based on punishment and dominance.
 I have only watched Episode 1 of the current Series 3.
-In the ‘case’ of the unfortunate Great Dane, for example, look at his body language, towering over the subject with chest puffed out and hands on hips, yelling ‘no, no, no’!
+In the ‘case’ of the unfortunate Great Dane, for example, look at Hall’s body language, towering over the subject with chest puffed out and hands on hips, yelling ‘no, no, no’!
 If I were a dog I’d be terrified!
 How often do I hear ‘yes, yes, yes,’ followed by praise and reward?
 He demonstrates no understanding of the science of learning – dog training in particular.
 Not once, in the episode was food involved – known to be a great motivator for dogs.
 Maybe the odd half hearted ‘good boy’, with the timing of a back-firing car!
 The viewer is presented with a false picture; that punishment works.
 Of course it works in the short term but don’t forget we only have (what appears to be) 15 minutes to resolves the dogs’ ‘issues’.
 In reality they may be resolved in a couple of hours at best, but more usually days, weeks, even months.

 Are you having a laugh C5?
 But, in THEIR words the program is classified as entertainment, not education.
 Entertainment?
 The abuse of animals in the 21st century?

 The problem is that using punishment to train a dog is not actually training him/her.
 It is only teaching him/her to avoid punishment and the perpetrator, not what to do instead.
 When punishment is used in training, there is always fallout later and the dog will end up with a different behavioural issue to that which was first presented, not to mention an unhappy, withdrawn dog.
 For punishment to be effective the timing has to be exquisite with the timing of a computer (or indeed the dam) which most trainers do not have.
-Reinforcement can be hit and miss which is one reason why it works so well.
+Reinforcement, on the other hand, can be hit and miss which is one reason why it works so well.
 In any case how is a dog expected to learn when he/she is frightened? – they tend to run away given the opportunity – or, for example, exaggerate / escalate any pulling and lunging as happened in the episode!

 Hall is presented with such; a pulling and lunging Great Dane.
 His so called ‘flick and release’, along with ‘blocking’ the dog, is advocated.
 He makes no attempt to remove the dog from the flashpoint causing much distress for the animal.
-What about desensitisation and counter conditioning (DCC)?
+What about systematic desensitisation and counter conditioning (SDCC)?
 The Great Dane, at one point, is eyeing the trigger, but below threshold.
 Rather than praising and reinforcing the wanted behaviour (NOT pulling and lunging), Hall is ignoring the dog whilst chatting to the owner.
 Typically, the reward here would be to induce self calming by placing treats on the ground and allowing the dog to sniff.
 This acts threefold; putting the dog in charge, calming the dog, establishing and reinforcing an alternative behaviour whilst being aware of the trigger – not simply distracting him.
 Talk about a missed opportunity!